ChristofSeiler/curvature/README.md

 # R Package `curvature`

-This package implements a simulatio-based approach to our NIPS paper:
+This package implements a simulation-based approach to our NIPS paper:

 ```
 Positive Curvature and Hamiltonian Monte Carlo